 UPC, Universitat Politecnica de Catalunya.
-From UPC, two groups are involved: applied mathematics, the main party responsible in WP6, and computational linguistics, the main party responsible in WP5.
+From UPC, two groups are involved: applied mathematics, the main party responsible in WP5 and WP7.
 In WP5, UPC will provide the SMT technology needed for the research in this package, coordinate the corpora compilation/alignment, and develop the grammar/statistical-based combined MT models Wide experience in the construction and evaluation of Statistical Machine Translation systems, machine learning of statistical natural language parsers, and a combination of different sources of linguistic information in the construction of SMT systems.
-In WP 6, UPC is the main responsible partner, developing grammars for natural language generation and parsing, collecting exercise samples and validation, and implementing automated mathematical reasoning.
+In WP6, UPC is the main responsible partner, developing grammars for natural language generation and parsing, collecting exercise samples and validation, and implementing automated mathematical reasoning.
+In WP7, UPC will test the hybrid model developed in WP5 on the patent corpus provided by EPO.
 The group has ample teaching experience in mathematics at university level in several curricula and was the main designer of mathematical GF grammars for the WebALT project.
-ICREA (Institucio Catalana de Recerca i Estudis Avancats Fundacio Privada) is a research organization functioning as a third party under UPC.
+ICREA (Institucio Catalana de Recerca i Estudis Avancats Fundacio Privada) is a research organization functioning as a third party under

+UPC.

 Ontotext, Ontotext AD.
 Ontotext will make the spectrum of its semantic technology and competence available to the MOLTO consortium by leading WP4 (Knowledge Engineering).
-They will deliver research and development of twoway grammar - ontology interoperability, infrastructure for knowledge modeling, semantic indexing and retrieval and ontology modeling and alignment of structured data sources.
-Ontotext will contribute to the retrieval, navigation and visualization of knowledge and ontology-grammar interoperability in the grammar development IDE (WP2) and the use case systems (WP6-8), developing the prototypes for two of the use cases (museums and patents).
+They will deliver research and development of two-way grammar - ontology interoperability, infrastructure for knowledge modeling, semantic indexing and retrieval and ontology modeling and alignment of structured data sources.
+Ontotext will contribute to the retrieval, navigation and visualization of knowledge and ontology-grammar interoperability in the grammar development IDE (WP2) and the use case systems (WP6, WP7, WP8), developing the prototypes for two of the use cases (museums and patents).
 The company will heavily participate in the dissemination and exploitation (WP10) activities, on the forums for semantic technology it usually sponsors and maintain the MOLTO Web portal with live demos.
 The retrieval and MT outcomes of MOLTO will be integrated in the products of the company.